I am here because:

 No, not without other symptoms.
 Dark, cloudy urine may be a sign of dehydration.
 Increasing fluids is the treatment of choice in this situation.

-How frequent do UTIs occur in residents who have catheters?
+How frequently do UTIs occur in residents who have catheters?

 Frequently.
 That is one reason why federal regulations limit the use of indwelling catheters.
 Residents with catheters are more susceptible to UTIs, and they are also more susceptible to inappropriate treatment.
-Asymptomatic bacteruria can be identified in 95%-100% of patients who have indwelling catheters for over 30 days and for most residents who have a catheter for over two weeks.
-If an infection is suspected in a resident with a catheter, the catheter should be changed prior to obtaining a urine specimen.
+Asymptomatic bacteriuria can be identified in 95%-100% of patients who have indwelling catheters for over 30 days and for most residents who have a catheter for over two weeks.
+If an infection is suspected in a resident with a catheter, the catheter should be changed before obtaining a urine specimen.

 Should the doctor wait to obtain a urine culture result before treating my loved one if he or she is very sick and a UTI is suspected?

-No, due to frail conditions of most nursing home residents, treatment for a suspected symptomatic UTI should not be delayed while waiting the usual 2-3 days to receive culture and sensitivity results.
-A broad spectrum antibiotic that covers many bacteria can be ordered, and then when the culture and antibiotic sensitivity is returned, the physician can make sure that the appropriate antibiotic is being prescribed.
+No, due to the frail conditions of most nursing home residents, treatment for a suspected symptomatic UTI should not be delayed while waiting the usual 2-3 days to receive culture and sensitivity results.
+A broad-spectrum antibiotic that covers many bacteria can be ordered, and then when the culture and antibiotic sensitivity are returned, the physician can make sure that the appropriate antibiotic is being prescribed.

 Is it necessary for my loved one to have another urine sample taken after a course of antibiotics for a UTI?